Kent Johnson (ice hockey): Collegiate

 Johnson began his collegiate career for the Michigan Wolverines during the 2020–21 season.
 On January 8, 2021, Johnson recorded a career-high five points in a game against Michigan State.
 He became the first Michigan player to record five points in a game since J. T. Compher on March 18, 2016.
 He was subsequently named the Big Ten Conference First Star of the Week for the week ending January 13, 2021.
 He finished his freshman season with nine goals and 18 assists in 26 games.
 He ranked second in rookie scoring in the Big Ten Conference and third in the nation in rookie points per game.
 Following the season, he was named to the All-Big Ten Freshman Team.

 During the 2021–22 season in his sophomore year, he recorded eight goals and 29 assists in 32 games.
 He finished fourth in the nation in assists per game and ranked 16th in points per game.

 Professional

 On July 23, 2021, Johnson was drafted in the first round, fifth overall, by the Columbus Blue Jackets in the 2021 NHL Entry Draft.
 On April 8, 2022, Johnson signed a three-year, entry-level contract with the Blue Jackets.
 He made his NHL debut on April 13, 2022, in a game against the Montreal Canadiens.
 He finished the 2021–22 season with three assists in nine games.
 Johnson scored his first career NHL goal on October 22, 2022, against Tristan Jarry of the Pittsburgh Penguins.

+On July 27, 2024, the Blue Jackets signed Johnson to a three-year, $5.4 million contract extension with an annual average of $1.8 million.